 Through the benefit of embracing the Dai-Gohonzon, we can change our evil karma from past lifetimes and construct happy lives, both in this existence and the life to come.

 This refers to the fact that a person receives retribution for the deeds he has committed.
 A sutra states:

-without fail for the culprit to receive.
-If a foolish man commits a crime,
+return without fail for the culprit to receive.
+If a foolish man

 It is further stated in the Hokku Sutra:

-no evil will remain pure.
-Through their own deeds,
+who commits no evil will remain pure.
+Through their

 In short, because the effects of one's actions will return to oneself, we must ultimately take responsibility for our own actions.
 Foe example, even if we are influenced by the actions of others, the significance of Jigo Jitoku is lost if we think that our future will be determined by the actions of that other person.
 The fundamental concept of karma is that we are responsible for our own actions.

 Among causes and effects that span the three existences of past, present and future, good and evil actions become the causes of karma, which eventually manifest as good or evil, painful or pleasurable effects.
 There are two facets to the causes and effects of karma.

 First is the case where the natures of the cause and effect are the same.
 For example, through a person's greedy conduct (cause), his heart becomes more stingy and shameless (effect).
 In this case, there is a "flow of intimacy between the cause and the effect," which is known as Toru no Inga in Japanese.
 The other case is where the natures of the cause and the effect diverge.
 In this instance, a good cause produces a painful result.
 This is known as a "cause and effect of divergent maturing" (Jap: Ijaku no Inga).
 Thus, one's fortune is a result of the karmic cause that is made.
 However, the time when one will receive that karmic effect can vary.
 Buddhism explains that for karma created in the present lifetime, there are three periods for the retribution of that karma.